 While we do take our training seriously, we want everyone to have some fun in the process.
 We enjoy a laugh as much as you, and we encourage a bit of banter, especially during warm-up and cool-down periods.

 Our members view BackCountry CrossFit as their own gym, and treat it as such.
 That means putting any equipment back after use, wiping down their sweat and cleaning their chalk marks.

-Everyone gets a little niggle at some point, so if you do have an injury we want to know about it, however minor it may seem.
-That way we can help design a specific rehab program, or refer you to the relevant health professional.
-It also allows us to adjust your session so that we’re not putting additional strain on your injury.
+If you have an injury we want to know about it, however minor it may seem.
+That way we can help design a specific rehab program, or refer you to the relevant health professional, or modify your workouts.

 Never drop, throw or slam empty bars, kettlebells, or dumbbells to the ground.